 File size limits¶

-Prediction file size limits vary for on-premise installations and limits are configurable.
+Prediction file size limits vary for Self-Managed AI Platform installations and limits are configurable.

 |Prediction method||Details||File size limit|